AjinkyaSalvi/Projects/README.md

 # Projects
-Collection of Bachelor's and Master's level projects
+Collection of my Bachelor's and Master's level projects